-The example that shows this at its starkest is the remarkable achievement of Newton.
+The example that shows this mismatch between the frailty of the data and the elegance of the mathematics at its starkest is the remarkable achievement of Newton.
 He was able to infer the law of gravity from the very hazy set of data that was available to him in the seventeenth century.
 Although we now know that his model of the universe wasn’t absolutely on the money, it was pretty damn near.
 Near enough to be used to land a man on the Moon is near enough for most of us.
 But this is just one of many examples in the physical sciences, particularly physics.
 Chemists have a pretty well stocked mathematical toolkit as well.
 Indeed there is a frame of mind that defines the rigour of the scientific discipline according to how mathematical it is.
 The joke goes that physicists are failed mathematicians.
 Chemists are failed physicists and biologists are failed chemists.
 Everyone else is just a failure.
 The Big Bang Theory comes up with a creative variation of this with the theoretical physicist Sheldon Cooper dismissing geology as not being a real science in the same way that the Kardashians aren’t real celebrities.

 The trouble with this notion is that it isn’t really true.
 While mathematics has been a hugely useful tool for scientists, it really isn’t the case that a mathematical description of something is better than a non-mathematical one in any meaningful way.
 If you are dealing with gravity professionally you are going to need to understand calculus.
 But it is perfectly possible to understand the underlying principle without recourse to maths, and most people manage it very well.
 Biology uses maths when it needs it, but gets on very well as a perfectly rigorous scientific discipline most of the time without it.
 In spite of the prejudice of some scientists towards the mathematical, nobody feels that biology needs more equations to be taken seriously.